mattigot/shtroodel_test/README.md

 we need to setup an ssh key on your pc, and update it in your git account. i will show you tomorrow.

-and then we will do thing a bit differntly .
+and thasdfsdfen we will do thing a bit differntly .

 -----------------------